 - Do you consider music to be among those arts that are creative?

 They’re different, aren’t they?
-This is because creative arts is a common phrase that gets thrown around so much that some people would forget that the first word “creative” is even there.
+This is because creative arts is a common phrase that gets thrown around so much that some people might forget that the first word “creative” is even there.
 In other words, asking the first question with the word “creative” omitted would be the same question to many people.
 But the second way of asking the question forces us to take it more literally and consider the reality that not all arts offer equal creative opportunity.

 The reality is that some of the arts lend themselves to creativity far more than others, because some arts offer the mere possibility of creation, while other arts are defined by creation.
 Performance-oriented arts such as playing piano or dancing do not require creation to take place; students can and usually do experience performances that are nothing more than exact duplications of previously-rehearsed actions.
 Only our most rare, gifted students actually put genuine spontaneity into their performances and/or independently engage in thoughtful interpretation of the score.
 Other arts such as painting and composing would cease to exist without creation.

 In fact, if we conducted a study of computer programmers and orchestra players to see which group of people is truly more “creative,” who would come out on top?
 The requirement of learning music and following the conductor’s lead requires a lot less daily creativity than the requirement of telling computers how to help solve human problems.
 And yet we consider music performance to be part of the “creative arts” while we consider computer programming to be a mere branch of science.
-Even our concept of the word arts is mistaken if an elegant and powerful masterpiece of computer programming is not considered a piece of art, while a flawless regurgitation of someone else’s creation somehow is.
+Even our concept of the word arts is mistaken if an elegant and powerful masterpiece of computer code is not considered a piece of art, while a flawless regurgitation of someone else’s creation somehow is.
 There is something seriously broken with our concept of creativity, and it needs to be fixed.

 What is broken, exactly?
 I believe the main contributing factor is that people are simply using the term “creative arts” to refer to these arts when what they really mean is “expressive arts” (as in the expression of emotion).
 It is tempting to assume that every time we emotionally express ourselves, we’re being creative, but this simply isn’t true.
 Music performance, dancing and acting may express emotion artistically, but they don’t necessarily involve creation.
 It’s also easy to assume that we’re not being creative when we’re not expressing ourselves emotionally, but this also isn’t true.
 An incredibly creative computer programmer does not produce computer code as an extension of emotional expression, and yet even the shortest computer programs can be tremendously creative.
 The artistry lies in the elegance, uniqueness and usefulness of the code, and the beauty of this art is difficult for someone to understand when they have never written a single line of computer code.2